Ultimate Guide to Getting Started With Guitarix

 Drive – signal gain

 Master out – This control is an exception to the top to bottom signal flow rule.
-On this meter you will notice a small white slider.
-If you drag this up and down it will boost or attenuate the final output signal (to JACK signal).
+Turning this up and down it will boost or attenuate the final output signal (to JACK signal).
 This is useful for attenuating the signal so it doesn't clip on its way out of Guitarix.

 Guitarix comes with an extensive list of effects including compression, distortion, modulation, reverb, delay, EQ, etc. Some of the effects modules that are included in Guitarix are influenced by some popular hardware units, for example the Tube Screamer is, not surprisingly, based off of the Ibanez Tube Screamer.

-As well as its inbuilt effects, Guitarix can also make use of any LAPSPA or LV2 plugins that you have installed on your system.
+As well as its inbuilt effects, Guitarix can also load up LAPSPA and LV2 plugins.
 These have to be specifically enabled for them to show up in the plugin sidebar.
 To do this, go to

 There are no hard and fast rules for which order to place your effects in.
 If something achieves the sound you are looking for, then it is the correct way for that purpose, however, there are some generally accepted best practices for the order in which most guitarists prefer to have their effects.
 The following are some effects and their recommended order, from top to bottom, in the signal chain